dedis/cothority/README.md

 ## Disclaimer

 The software in this repository is highly experimental and under heavy development.
-Do not use it yet anything security-critical yet.
+Do not use it for anything security-critical yet.

 **All usage is at your own risk**!